BBFMedia/PHPJasperXML/README.md

 PHPJasperXML
 ============
 You can find most information at  [SIMIT IT](http://www.simit.com.my/) or their [Wiki](http://www.simit.com.my/wiki/index.php/PHPJasperXML).
-And get the latest stable code at [Google Code](http://code.google.com/p/phpjasperxml/)
+And get the latest stable code at [github](https://github.com/BBFMedia/PHPJasperXML)

 About PHPJasperXML